This article was written by Tonislava Docheva from Xray.

 One of the most powerful features of Xray is its requirements traceability.
 Meeting your requirements is one of the most important aspects of software testing.

-With Xray, you get full traceability between requirements, tests, defects, executions.
+With Xray, you get full traceability between requirements, tests, defects, and executions.
 This feature gives you immediate visibility into your testing progress and readiness to deploy.

 For companies like medical device manufacturers who have to meet strict FDA and ISO audits, it is crucial to ensure they’ve met all the requirements and to provide proof of the requirements traceability.
 With Xray, this is as simple as generating the Requirements Traceability Report.